geleto/cascador-ai/README.md

 -   **Agentic Behavior**: The script doesn't just execute a static list of tasks; it uses a goal-oriented loop (`qualityScore < qualityThreshold`) to make decisions and improve its output over multiple steps.
 -   **Stateful Orchestration**: The `while` loop maintains and updates state (`currentDraft`, `qualityScore`) across multiple asynchronous LLM calls, which is essential for complex workflows.
 -   **Effortless Concurrency**: All underlying LLM calls (`draftGenerator`, `critiqueGenerator`, etc.) are async operations that run when their data is ready, without you needing to write any `await` or promise-handling logic inside the script.
--   **Configuration Inheritance**: A `baseConfig` provides a default model (`gpt-4o`), which is automatically inherited by the tools.
+-   **Configuration Inheritance**: A `baseConfig` provides a default model (`gpt-4o`), which is automatically inherited by the renderers.
 The `critiqueGenerator` shows how this can be easily overridden for specific tasks.

 # Understanding the Cascador-AI API

 ## Renderers: The Heart of Cascador-AI

-At the core of *Cascador-AI* are **renderers** - versatile objects that transform inputs into outputs, whether that’s rendering templates, generating text with LLMs, or streaming structured data.
+At the core of *Cascador-AI* are **renderers** - versatile objects that transform inputs into outputs, whether that’s executing data-centric scripts, rendering templates, generating text with LLMs, or streaming structured data.
 Think of them as the building blocks for your workflows, designed to be both powerful and easy to use.
 Every renderer shares a few key traits:

 - **Created with Factories**: Use the `create` namespace to spin up renderers with custom configurations, optionally inheriting from a parent (a `Config` object or another renderer):
   ```typescript